ntampellini/TSCoDe/docs/usage.rst

 bimolecular.
 The first molecule is the ketone-thiourea interaction complex while the second one is the metal enolate.

+3) Use the csearch> operator or provide conformational ensembles.

-3) Understand what atoms are reacting for each structure and record their index (**starting from 0!**).
+4) Understand what atoms are reacting for each structure and record their index (**starting from 0!**).
 If you are unsure of reactive atomic indexes, you can run a test input without indexes, and the program will ask you to manually specify them from the ASE GUI by clicking.
 This is